brandonjamesparkinson/OrdersCodeReview/README.md

    - If you find anything you like then tell us!
 We like keeping things constructive
    - Write a document that reports on the code, you may use any format you like
    - If you spot any potential bugs then write up how the bug would occur - this is the most important part
+   - Check the data structure of the database, are there any issues here - also very important
    - If you spot anything where you can refer to a resource or documentation then provide a link and show off your sources and knowledge
    - Also consider the resources we've provided in the job description about how we write code
    - Consider best practises